Distance Education SLP Degree & Admission Details

 - A minimum 3.0 GPA for the last 60 hours of college coursework (the average GPA of incoming students in our program is 3.76).

 - A competitive GRE score (the average GRE scores of incoming students in our program are 150 for verbal, 145 for quantitative, and 3.8 for writing).
+This requirement is temporarily suspended in response to the COVID-19 pandemic.

 How to Apply